Reflow1319/vend/readme.md

 Vend is a project management tool built on Laravel and Vue.js

 ## Features
-- Manage projects, project members, project columns (statuses)
+- Create projects, assign project members, set project columns
-- Create project cards, assign to project member
+- Manage project cards (due dates, assign to users, add card description)
-- Add tasks, comments, files and time tracking logs to cards
+- Add tasks, comments, files and time logs to cards
-- Create discussions and messages
+- Create discussion topics to collaborate with team members
-- Attach files or events to messages
+- Create messages, attach event and files to messages
+- Timetracking
+- Filterable timesheets and reports

 ## Installation

 Vend is built on Laravel, the installation process is the same.
-[See installation](https://laravel.com/docs/5.4/installation)
+[See installation on Laravel's website](https://laravel.com/docs/5.4/installation)

 After laravel installation, migrate and seed the database:
 ```
 php artisan migrate --seed
 ```

-**Complete installation:**
+**Detailed installation:**

 After checkout, run the following:
 ```